Employers Are Finding Workplace Health And Safety

-- Sub-contractors working on the first floor roof accessing materials positioned about 50cm from the unprotected roof edge.
+- Sub-contactors working on the first floor roof accessing materials positioned about 50cm from the unprotected roof edge.

 - A plumber working on the second floor roof with no falls protection in place.

-- A sub-contractor installing roofing sheets on the first floor required to work near unprotected edges.
+- A sub-contactor installing roofing sheets on the first floor required to work near unprotected edges.